mmarkiewiczalsaeedi/MIT_Portfolio_Project/README.md

 ### Support

-If you encounter any issues or have questions, feel free to open an issue on the [issue tracker](link-to-issue-tracker) or reach out to me via [email](mailto:your-email@example.com).
+If you encounter any issues or have questions, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/mmarkiewiczalsaeedi/?originalSubdomain=de).

 ### Roadmap